lanserxt/dynamicwebview/README.md

 # Dynamic WebView
-Swift 4.0 implementation
+Swift 4.0

-Storyboard-enabled WebView which supports UIWebView for iOS < 8.0 and WKWebView for latest versions.
+Storyboard-enabled WebView which uses UIWebView for iOS < 8.0 or WKWebView for latest versions